 Example of Breach Description Financial Adjustment Failure to deliver on service commitments linked to specific funding allocations Specific funding allocations National Partnership Agreements.
 It is at the discretion of the Department to withdraw allocated funding pro rata to the level of under delivery.
-For all other types of activity variance, any financial adjustment will be made at the discretion of the Department.
+For all other types of acti Department. vity variance, any financial ac ljustment will be made at the discretion of the